I received an honorary visiting professorship at a foreign institution. Do I have to disclose it?

 I have been invited to present at an international conference in a country that is on the U.S. sanctions list.
 Can I do this?

 Presenting at an international conference in a U.S. sanctioned country may be viewed as providing a prohibited “service” under U.S. sanctions regulations.
-You should consult with the Office of Export Compliance prior to presenting to determine if a license is required.
+You should consult with the Office of Export Compliance prior to presenting to determine if a license is required (please note a license is required even when giving a virtual presentation).

 I am collaborating with a colleague abroad and would like to send some data to my collaborator.
 What should I do?